-As you may have noticed, we recently published a sauteed asparagus recipe.
+As you may have noticed, we recently published a sautéed asparagus recipe.
 Since we had some of the fresh veggies leftover, Kim and I decided to share my garlic asparagus pasta recipe.

 I've been making it for a few years now.
 Originally, the recipe was a great way to get our son to eat asparagus.

 I also use that formula for my broccoli mac and cheese.
 While it might not be the most, "health conscious," way to incorporate vegetables into a diet, by God it works.
-How about we get cooking?

 Garlic Asparagus Pasta Instructions:

 Personally, I consider this recipe to be extremely simple.
 The hardest part is the prep work.

 However, I always add salt to my water.
 Doing so, will properly flavor the pasta and reduce the amount of salt added later on.

 Don't overcook your garlic.
 The minced bulb only needs about a minute to a minute and a half to saute.

 This step ensures that your asparagus pasta is properly coated in the butter and olive oil sauce.

 Garlic Asparagus Pasta Tips:

-So, not everyone loves the butter and olive oil combination.
+- So, not everyone loves the butter and olive oil combination.
 If you want to remove the butter but are afraid of losing flavor, then try drizzling fresh lemon juice over the pasta.

 - Whether you choose beef, chicken, or vegetable, your going to add an extra layer of flavor to the asparagus pasta.
 Give it a try sometime.

-If you want to add a protein to the pasta, then I recommend chicken.
+- If you want to add a protein to the pasta, then I recommend chicken.
 You could season it with an Italian herb blend and that would mix perfectly with the garlic and olive oil in our dish.